-Escheat Fund Annualized Net of Fee Performance for Periods ended June 30, 2022
+Escheat Fund Annualized Net of Fee Performance for Periods ended June 30, 2023

-Note: The summation of the asset class market values in table above may not foot to the total because of decimal rounding.
+Note: The summation of the asset class market values in the table above may not foot to the total because of decimal rounding.
+Values are from BNY Mellon.